whoisdsmith/VAULTSIDIAN/Blog/errors-and-loops/types-of-programming-errors.md

 System.out.println(s);
 } // this loop does not terminate
 ```

-## 10.5 Errors detected by the compiler and runtime errors
+## 10.5 Errors Detected by the Compiler and Runtime Errors

 All syntax errors and some of the semantic errors (the static semantic errors) are detected by the compiler,
 which generates a message indicating the type of error and the position in the Java source file where the error
 occurred (notice that the actual error could have occurred before the position signaled by the compiler).

 Other semantic errors (the dynamic semantic errors) and the logical errors cannot be detected by the compiler,
 and hence they are detected only when the program is executed.

 Let us see some examples of errors detected at runtime:

 Program errors and exception handling 3